Yding Skovhøj – Denmark’s highest point

 Not far from here is the Sugar Loaf (Sukkertoppen).
 The Sugar Loaf is a hill that - because of its height of a mere 105 metres - is dwarfed by Yding Skovhøj.
 However, the views are magnificent and among the absolute best in Denmark.
 From the top you have views of the most beautiful part of the Gudenå area which is the area around Mossø.
-At the base of the Sugar Loaf, you find the idyllic Klostermølle which, besides the historic buildings – including Denmark's longest wooden building, has a nice camp site for canoers and a beautiful view of the end of Mossø.
+At the base of the Sugar Loaf, you find the idyllic Klostermølle which, besides the historic buildings – including Denmark's longest wooden building, has a beautiful view at the end of Mossø.

 And you are only about five kilometres from the Uncovered Bridge (Den Genfundne Bro) – a culturehistoric gem in beautiful nature, and the biggest attraction in the area.

 Do you want to visit more vista points in the area?

 Follow this link to find breath-taking views in the Coastal Land.